ctd12/SQL/README.md

 indexing.md
 * Basic overview of indexes; what they are and how to create/delete them from a table.

-information_schema.md
-* How to get table information such as column names and column data types from a table catalog.

 **query_template.sql:** Template for creating a query; author, tables used, purpose, revision history, etc.